Mountchicken/Two-Stream-RNN-Pytorch/README.md

 ****
 ### train
 #### Set up training hyperparameters
+- Sorry for my messy training code.
+In `train.py` from line 35 to line 37, there are some basic Hyperparameters to modify.
+You can simply just use mine.
+- In `train.py` from line 84 to line 111, you can choose the different conbination of the two stream model.
+It will be easy to understand if you had checked the paper
+****
 # Email Address
 email me if you have any emergency issue
 - mountchicken@outlook.com